vesoft-inc/nebula/docs/doc-tools/README.md

 **Note:** Make sure [MiKTeX](https://miktex.org/howto/install-miktex) is installed.

-Now you've got your PDF documentation and have fun with Nebula Graph.
+Now you've got your PDF documentation and have fun with **Nebula Graph**.